Chagit-Werner/Employees-Management/README.md

 # Employee Management Application

-![Employees Management]

 ## Description

 This is an employee management application built using Angular for the frontend and .NET Core for the backend.
 The application allows the admin to manage employee data, including adding, editing, and deleting employees.

-The application utilizes various external libraries, including Angular Material  to enhance its user interface and provide a visually appealing experience.
+The application utilizes various external libraries, including PrimeNg  to enhance its user interface and provide a visually appealing experience.

 ## Features